sdgilley/toc-tools/README.md

         az login --use-device-code
         ```

-    1. Edit **add-summaries.py** to specify the filename of your spreadsheet.
-Then run:
+    1. Run:

         ```bash
         python add-summaries.py
         ```

         !NOTE: this script calls your deployed model for each file.
-May become expensive?
-I'll add some idea of how much for my use case when I know more.
+It will take some time.
+For a TOC with 51 files, it took approximately 15 minutes.